UL-FRI-NLP-Course/ul-fri-nlp-course-project-2025-2026-123456/README.md

 - Downloads raw json data to `data/carapi/`

 #### 4. Run Ingestion for structured DB
-This creates the `carapi.db` SQLite database.
+This creates the `carapi.db` SQLite database and generates the embeddings for the attributes.

 ```bash
 python scripts/ingest_carapi_stats.py